galenchn/Robot-Framework-example/README.md

 ## Things to notice

-###1.
-White list your tester IP in server administration
+### 1. White list your tester IP in server administration
    When running many automated tests, we may get blocked & blacklisted by server.
 In preparing this demo, I ran
     into this issue, and my connections to ssense.com got terminated.
 I had to set up a seperate machine to finish the tests.
-In real world testing automation, it is important to avoid unexpected disconnections.

-###2.
-Update browser driver
+### 2. Update browser driver
    Old browser driver would sometimes lead to unexpected errors.

+### 3. Sometimes internal functions are necessary to support automated test cases
+   For example, sometimes events are driven by javascript and jquery, which automated browser could not track all the way through.
+Testers need to read source codes to determine which event to track.
+   Building internal functions is a common way to help test automation to work around.